-ENGAGE When the handle is placed in this position, the winch is engaged and cable may be spooled on or off the winch spool.
-The winch can now be controlled through the use of the c.
-The 20,000 lb and 30,000 lb PNEUMATIC WINCH CONTROL has two positions.
+ENGAGE

-Winch In/Out lever.
+When the handle is placed in this position, the winch is engaged and cable may be spooled on or off the winch spool.
+The winch can now be controlled through the use of the Winch In/Out lever.

 Figure 3-9 20,000# Winch Clutch